Ypertex/blog/content/articles/conscious-followers-are-better-leaders/index.md

 Picture these three random people:

 * The prime minister of Baden-Württemberg, Germany's third-largest state, asks you: <q>Hey, I'm elected leader of 11m inhabitants.
 Do you choose me as your leader, too?</q>
-* A stranger asks you: <q>Hey, I've 270k followers on Social Media.
+* A stranger asks you: <q>Hey, I've 270k followers on social media.
 Want to follow me, too?</q>
 * Someone you just met asks you: <q>Hey, I'm leading a team of 20 people.
 Can I lead you, too?</q>

 You might be impressed by the numbers but they alone won't make you follow anybody.
 I guess that's not why we choose to follow someone.
 So what is it then?
 Here's my answer: